LTUC/amman-dotnet-401d2/Curriculum/Class16/FACILITATOR.md

 ## How do I prep for today?

 Today's Topics:
-	1. Intro to Dependency Injection
+	1. Intro to Dependency Injection (powerpoint)
 	2. Intro to the Repository Design Pattern
 		- Review of Interfaces
 		- Create a new interface with basic CRUD operations
+			- IStudent
+			- ICourse
+		- Create services that implement the interfaces

 		- Register the Interface using DI
 	3. Intro to Testing MVC applications